This Is What Happens When You Retrain a Prejudiced Brain

 In other words, the brain is naturally biased to reject those who don't embrace our beliefs.

 In his book, The Nature of Prejudice, Dr. Gordon Allport reveals that all humans are born with an innate tendency to stick to their own kind, so-to-speak.
-There’s nothing inherently terrible about this, and throughout the history of humanity, it was likely advantageous to stick to one’s tribe for safety reasons.
+Throughout the history of humanity, it was likely advantageous to stick to one’s tribe for safety reasons.

 In ancient times, if you saw someone who didn’t look like you and your family, it was most likely someone from another tribe, and you may have felt threatened.
 Your brain would have reacted immediately to keep you from danger in one way or another—by freezing in fright, taking flight, or fighting for your life.